awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-s3.md

 **Default severity: High**

+#### <a name="policy-s3-bucketanonymousaccessgranted_full"></a>

 This finding informs you that the listed S3 bucket has been made publicly accessible on the internet because an IAM entity has changed a bucket policy or ACL on that bucket\.
-After a policy or ACL change is detected, GuardDuty uses automated reasoning powered by [Zelkova](https://aws.amazon.com/blogs/security/protect-sensitive-data-in-the-cloud-with-automated-reasoning-zelkova/), to determine if the bucket is publicly accessible\.
+After a policy or ACL change is detected, uses automated reasoning powered by [Zelkova](https://aws.amazon.com/blogs/security/protect-sensitive-data-in-the-cloud-with-automated-reasoning-zelkova/), to determine if the bucket is publicly accessible\.

 **Note**
-If a bucket's ACLs or bucket policies are configured to explicitly deny GuardDuty or to deny all, this finding cannot be generated for that bucket\.
+If a bucket's ACLs or bucket policies are configured to explicitly deny or to deny all, this finding cannot be generated for that bucket\.

 #### <a name="policy-s3-bucketanonymousaccessgranted_remediation"></a>